jethliya-balaji/DevHub/README.md

 [//]: contributor-faces
 * Stack - Frontend
 * Email - ishikaagrawal0711@gmail.com
+__Feedback from Balaji__
+*You are one of the best front-end developers I have ever encountered, yet I saw that you fell short of the expectations that were placed on you.
+I always value your work, but you should collaborate with others and seek assistance when necessary.*
+__Feedback from Omolara__
+*Weldone on the effort you put to make this work*

 ## Acknowledgement
 We sincerely appreciate the organizers and the sponsors for this hackathon and for everything that was put in place to make it a success.
 We have been pushed to do a lot during the course of this hackathon.
 We are grateful for this opportunity that was given to learn, grow, and also connect with other amazing designers and developers.